SrzStephen/CV/README.md

 ## Motivation

-- I dislike centralisation that has cause LinkedIn to become a dominant platform for an online "work" identity
+- LinkedIn has effectively become a monopoply/monopsony for your "work" identity and giving a single platform this much power may not be a good idea in the long run.

-- I agree that there is some utility in having my work history, projects and certifications publicly available
+- There is significant utility to having a single publicly available place with my work history, project and certification
 - I wanted to apply some React knowledge that I learnt doing [A Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) and modifying a gatsby CV that [firsttris created](https://github.com/firsttris/gatsby-cv) to meet my needs seemed like a good opportunity to try this out in an existing code base.